 - Art therapy

-At our dual diagnosis treatment programs in Arizona, we often encounter family members who are emotionally hurt and traumatized from watching their children, parents, or siblings surrender to a life clouded by mental illness and addiction.
+At our dual diagnosis treatment program in Arizona, we often encounter family members who are emotionally hurt and traumatized from watching their children, parents, or siblings surrender to a life clouded by mental illness and addiction.
 They want their loved ones to be successful in addiction recovery but are unsure if they can do anything to help.

 For this reason, we are proud to have developed and integrated a family workshop into our programming for those that would like to participate.